 It is important to understand that during arthroscopic surgery and/or open joint surgery, the joint is cut into, penetrated, and violated.
 This causes the tiny nerves around the joint to be stretched and sometimes cut.
 These are the nerves that make muscles work, or give you feeling of stretch, temperature, vibration, pain, and/or light touch.
 These are also the nerves that maintain your posture and allow you to know where your joint is in the world.
 Immediately after surgery, the nerves around the joint are stretched, disrupted and shocked.

-Therefore, it takes a period of time for the shoulder to recover and the nerves of the shoulder to recover to a normally functioning state.
-During this time, the shoulder may not move in a normal fashion.
-One aspect of this book is to help the shoulder recover from surgery by helping it become retrained, so it can move in all different directions (planes) again.
+Therefore, it takes a period of time for the joint to recover and the nerves of the joint to recover to a normally functioning state.
+During this time, the joint may not move in a normal fashion.
+One aspect of this website is to help joints recover from surgery by helping it become retrained, so it can move in all different directions (planes) again.
 If this is achieved and motion returns, then strength can return as well.
 With good strength and motion, the activities of daily living, sports, and work can be carried out to an acceptable level.

-The website is laid out in a stepwise progression to allow the operated shoulder to recover as a supplement to physical therapy.
+The POP-DOC home exercise platform is laid out in a stepwise progression to allow the operated joint to recover as a supplement to physical therapy.
 It by no means replaces physical therapy or the work of a physical therapist.

-Home exercises can begin about 2 weeks after shoulder surgery by first warming up the shoulder.
+Home exercises can begin about 2 weeks after joint surgery by first warming up the joint.
 This will allow the soft tissues to become more pliable and flexible.
-After exercises, the shoulder should cool down with ice to help control some of the inflammation that can occur after stretching tight tissues and/or mobilizing retained fluid.
+After exercises, the joint should cool down with ice to help control some of the inflammation that can occur after stretching tight tissues and/or mobilizing retained fluid.